directus/directus/docs/reference/sdk.md

     - `autoRefresh` [optional] _Boolean_ - Tells SDK if it should handle refresh tokens automatically.
 Defaults to `true`.
+    - `msRefreshBeforeExpires` [optional] _Number_ - When `autoRefresh` is enabled, this tells how many milliseconds before the refresh token expires and needs to be refreshed.
+Defaults to `30000`.
     - `staticToken` [optional] _String_ - Defines the static token to use.
 It is not compatible with the options above since it does not refresh.
 Defaults to `''` (no static token).